Skip to cookie consent Skip to main content

 Are lung nodules a sign of cancer?

-“There are lots of reasons why you can have a nodule that isn’t cancer,” Dr. Lennes explains.
+“The majority of lung nodules are not cancer,” Dr. Sequist explains.
 Benign nodules can be caused by:

 • A prior infection